*Dr. Ankit Desai *Dr. Michael Fallucco *Dr. Joseph Parks *Dr. Michael DeFazio Dr. Jacob Rinkinen

-A breast lift (also known as a mastopexy) can reshape the breast and tighten the existing skin.
-In addition, a breast lift can create a fuller more natural appearing breast and raise the position of your nipple.
-In some cases, the insertion of breast implants is combined with mastopexy to create a full, firm, youthful breast.
-There are a number of plastic surgeons performing breast lifts.
-However, not all techniques are the same.
+A breast lift (also known as a mastopexy) can reshape the breasts and tighten the existing skin.
+In addition, a breast lift can create fuller, more natural-appearing breasts and raise the position of the nipples.
+In some cases, the insertion of breast implants can be combined with a breast lift to create fuller, firmer, more youthful breasts.
+There are a number of plastic surgeons performing breast lifts; however, not all techniques are the same.
 Most of the traditional mastopexy techniques only excise the excess skin and rely on the skin to maintain the result over time.
-This generally results in recurrent drooping of the breast with time since loss of skin elasticity was the source of the initial problem.
-Our plastic surgeons at Florida Plastic Surgery Group believe that in addition to the removal of skin, the breast gland has to be reshaped and elevated to create a longer, more natural appearing outcome.
+This generally results in recurrent drooping of the breasts with time since loss of skin elasticity was the source of the initial problem.
+Our Jacksonville plastic surgeons believe that, in addition to the removal of skin, the breast gland has to be reshaped and elevated to create a longer, more natural-appearing outcome.
 In addition, they use your own body’s tissue to augment your breast shape and volume.
-Our doctors have experience with the latest techniques that minimize scars and allow the breast to have more projection, last longer, and have a natural shape.
+Our doctors have experience with the latest techniques that minimize scars and allow the breasts to have more projection, results that last longer, and have a natural shape.

 Our breast surgery team will guide you through the process step by step.
 At Florida Plastic Surgery Group, we believe that patients, their desires, and anatomy are all unique.
 Therefore, our doctors evaluate each patient and create a customized surgical plan for all of their patients.

 Breast lift surgery offers numerous advantages.
 This popular procedure can successfully address common concerns that affect many women, ultimately helping to renew the breasts with beautiful, natural-looking results.
 Some of the potential benefits of breast lift surgery include: